-[Warning: Spoilers ahead for Sunday's episode of Game of Thrones, "Two Swords"]
+[Warning: Spoilers ahead for Sunday's Game of Thrones season finale, "The Children"]

 Game of Thrones said goodbye to several key character's in Sunday's finale.

 Shae's (Sibel Kekilli) death was particularly painful to watch and was equally grueling to shoot — so much so that Kekilli says she and Peter Dinklage (Tyrion) didn't want to rehearse the scene too much ahead of time.